 Marsha Lewis currently manages applied research projects related to education and public sector strategy development.She also serves as a senior data analyst for research and evaluation projects.Marsha helped develop the Ohio University Executive Leadership Institute and served as the Institute's managing director for five years.
 She is currently pursuing a Ph.D. in educational research and evaluation with concentrations in statistical analysis and psychometrics.Before joining the Voinovich School, Ms. Lewis taught high school social studies.Ms.
 Lewis can be reached at firstname.lastname@example.org or 593-1435.

 Dr. Judith Millesen, PhD Public Administration, University at Albany, SUNY

-Dr. Millesen is the director of the MPA program and teaches courses in nonprofit management, nonprofit fundraising, and the graduate seminar in public administration.With more than 20 years of experience in many aspects of nonprofit administration including strategic planning and management, meeting facilitation, and board development, her research focuses on making a strong link between theory and practice.
-Dr. Millesen can be reached at firstname.lastname@example.org or 593-4381.
+Dr. Millesen teaches courses in nonprofit management, nonprofit fundraising, and the graduate seminar in public administration.With more than 20 years of experience in many aspects of nonprofit administration including strategic planning and management, meeting facilitation, and board development, her research focuses on making a strong link between theory and practice.
+Dr. Millesen can be reached at email@example.com or 593-4381.

 Dr. Holly Raffle, PhD, Educational Research and Evaluation, Ohio University

 Dr. Raffle serves as a research methodologist for qualitative, quantitative, and mixed methods research projects including program evaluation at Ohio University's Voinovich School of Leadership and Public Affairs.
 Dr. Raffle primarily works in the disciplines of K-12 education, post-secondary education, and public health.
 Additionally, she is a certified health education specialist and has taught health in the public school system.
 Dr. Raffle can be reached at firstname.lastname@example.org or 597-1710.

 Dr. Ani Ruhil, PhD, Stony Brook University, SUNY